airfranceklm/ng-lazy-image/README.md

 - `grunt unit` to start unit test (report in target folder), `grunt unitBrowser` for debugging purpose
 - `grunt e2e` to start our end to end test, which uses local chrome, firefox and internet explorer
 - `grunt package` to make a complete package which validates everything (used when making new package)
-- `grunt update` to update our Angular lib and verify if module works with some versions backwards as well
+- `grunt update` to update our Angular lib (defined in package json) and verify if module works with some versions backwards as well
+- `grunt ghages` to update our documentation page

 ## History
 This module was made while working on our Travel Inspiration Finder at KLM.
+- version 0.0.9 18-10-2014 Scrollable container as option, tested for AngularJS 1.28 and 1.3
 - version 0.0.6 25-08-2014 Tested on Chrome, Firefox, Safari, IE8+
 - version 0.0.5 25-08-2014 Added loading feedback to enduser